 Peer Support is at the very centre of the Side by Side program

-The Side by Side program is for families who have a son or daughter who has intellectual or developmental disability and who has behaviour which can be described as challenging*.
+Side by Side is behaviour support for families who have a son or daughter who has intellectual or developmental disability and who has behaviour which can be described as challenging.*

 How will I know if Side by Side is for my family?